iainbest/ChaosGames.jl/README.md

 # Chaos Games

-A simple bit of code to generate fractal patterns from a (regular) polygon.
+A simple bit of code to generate fractal patterns from a polygon(s).

 Includes restriction rules to change the games.